webplatform/docs/concepts/accessibility/accessibility_testing/index.md

 ===Structural inspectors===

 Many inspection tools are designed to probe structures of web content.
-Structures, in simple terms, define what the components of a web site are and how they relate to one another.
+Structures, in simple terms, define what the components of a website are and how they relate to one another.
 For example, in the HTML document object model (DOM), text can be designated as a label for a form field using the <code>label</code> element.
 Browsers parse the HTML into a document object model.
 The browser associates various behaviour with particular components.
 For example, if you click the label of a checkbox, it will normally get checked.

 Desktop environments and applications support interactivity with screen readers, speech recognition software, and other assistive technology by providing a similar structure that represents the content and functionality available in the visual presentation.
 On Windows, the main structural system is called [http://msdn.microsoft.com/en-us/library/windows/desktop/ee684076(v=vs.85).aspx Microsoft UI Automation].
 It provides programmatic access to most UI elements on the desktop.
 It enables assistive technology products, such as screen readers, to provide information about the UI to end users and to manipulate the UI by means other than standard input.